mrc-ide/individual/joss/paper.md

 encountered in infectious disease epidemiology, although the software is generic.
 Users specify variables, one for each characteristic of an individual in the simulated population.
-The package provides efficient methods for finding individuals whose characteristics match conditions, who can be scheduled to update all or some variables after an arbitrary delay.
+The package provides efficient methods for finding subsets of individuals based on these variables, which can then be scheduled to update all or some variables after an arbitrary delay.
 Models developed in `individual` are updated on a discrete time step, and individuals can interact in a completely general manner.
-While `individual` can represent almost any kind of IBM, it is designed to be used for the types of models encountered in epidemiology, where individuals may interactions are structured by discrete variables, such as position on a network, and more efficient alternatives may exist for continuous space models or cellular automata.
+While `individual` can represent almost any kind of IBM, it is designed to be used for the types of models encountered in epidemiology, where individuals' interactions are structured by discrete variables, such as position on a network, and more efficient alternatives may exist for continuous space models or cellular automata.

 # Statement of need

+The `individual` package is written in the R language, which is a *lingua franca* in epidemiological applications.
+The package uses `Rcpp` [@Rcpp] to link to the C++ source code, which underlies the data structures exposed to the user.
+The API for `individual` uses a `R6` [@R6] class-based design at the R level which users call to create, update, and query variables.

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing